 Cocaine detoxification does not have the serious withdrawal effects like vomiting and shaking typically experienced with heroin or alcohol.
 Clients at Sunshine Coast Health Centre who have been bingeing on cocaine usually suffer a “crash” which is marked by irritability, sleepiness, and anxiety.
 Typically, the cocaine detox process at Sunshine Coast Health Centre involves plenty of rest and a return to a regular meal schedule.
 Clients are typically underweight and may be dehydrated due to neglect from an extended period of preoccupation with cocaine.
 However, not all cocaine rehab programs are equally effective.
 Here’s why Sunshine Coast Health Centre is a good fit for you or your loved one:

-- Comprehensive– integrated addiction/mental health program, free family & couples program, fitness & nutrition
+- Comprehensive – integrated addiction and mental health program, free family and couples program, fitness program, fitness and nutrition.

-- Comfortable– 8-acre oceanfront campus with an indoor pool, fitness center, ample lounge space, and private rooms
+- Comfortable – 8 acre oceanfront campus with an outdoor pool, fitness, ample lounge space, and private rooms.